LiveStreamLines/awj/MICROSOFT_LOGIN_SETUP.md

 ## ✅ Microsoft Login Implementation Complete

 The AHC Timelapse application has been updated to use **Microsoft login only**.
-All email/password and phone/OTP login functionality has been removed.
+All email/password, phone/OTP, and temporary test login functionality has been removed.

 ### What's Been Implemented:
 - ✅ **Microsoft-only login page** with beautiful UI